Explore This Program

 This course introduces students to the basic techniques involved in research and critical analysis of current issues relevant to the field of early childhood education.

 In this course students will develop the skills and strategies to develop effective partnerships with parents, guardians, and community agencies.

 This course introduces students to the principles, issues, and skills involved in developing effective teams.
-The course emphasizes team dynamics, leadership skill, group processes, communication and problem-solving as important skills for teams to develop.
+The course emphasizes team dynamics, leadership skill, group processes, communication and problem.

 Learn from industry professionals who bring real-life experience into the classroom.
 You can book office hours or get virtual support from your instructors through Brightspace, where you can schedule video appointments and use instant messenger to ask questions.